2019-01-24 16:30:13 • ID: 2067

 Much progress has been made in the evaluation of early and middle Holocene cultural and subsistence changes in the Maghreb, pointing to a specific North African pathway to a more sedentary lifestyle, including an active role of Epipaleolithic groups to a mixed economy based on pastoralism, the consumption of wild animals and plants, with no evidence for agriculture using domesticates, a lifestyle fully developed at 7,5 k.a. cal BP (Mulazzani et al. 2017).

 On the other hand, excavations in the deep Sahara stoped during the late 1970ies.
-Geological research showed, that the Algerian Sahara enjoyed a warm, humid climate at 8,5 k.a..
-The fertile Sahel region stretched much further north.
-As the eastern part slowly dried out some 5,3 k.a.
+Geological research showed, that the Algerian Sahara enjoyed a warm, humid climate at 8,5 k.a.
+The fertile Sahel region stretched much further north but the eastern part slowly dried out some 5,3 k.a.

 Therefore incoming populations had a window of opportunity of settling the Holocene "Green Sahara".
-Artifacts, pot sherds and other remains are common on the Saharan surface, but the "when", "why" and "how" of the settlement systems remains unknown, after older cultural historical approaches have been discredited.
+Artifacts, pot sherds and other remains are common on the Saharan surface, but the "when", "why" and "how" of the settlement systems remains widely unknown.
+Interpretations using cultural historical approaches have been discredited during the last years.

 Resources and images in full resolution: